cocotton/bucket-digger/README.md

 * Taking into account the previous file versions in the count/size calculation
 * Getting more buckets information (life cycle, cross-region replication, etc.)
 * Choosing what information/columns to output
+* Using multiple profiles in a single run